batate/shouldi/README.md

     setup context do
       # process get
     end
-    should_respond_having :success
+    should_respond_with :success
     should_match_body_to "<html>"
   end
 end
 ~~~

-The two matchers, `should_respond_having` and `should_match_body_to`, will run in a single test, against the context created in the `setup` function (or setup functions, if you've used multiple contexts).
+The two matchers, `should_respond_with` and `should_match_body_to`, will run in a single test, against the context created in the `setup` function (or setup functions, if you've used multiple contexts).
 Even if both of these tests fail, you'll see two failures in your output.

 Create your own matchers with `defmatcher`
 ------------------------